Art has changed a lot over the years, and the digital world has fundamentally changed the way people deal with it, created and perceive it.

 Another essential aspect is the consistent name of your files .
 One might think that this is a minority - but reality often shows the opposite.
 Descriptive and concise file names not only help themselves to identify the content quickly, but also others who may want to access their works.
 Therefore, avoid generic names such as "Bild1" or "Projecta", because they say little about the work and leave a lot of scope for confusion.

-A practical approach is to either give the title or - if there is no fixed title - to use the name of the project or the client and to label the works numerically .
-This clear naming strategy will make your search considerably easier in the future and ensures that you always keep an overview.
+A practical approach is to either give each work of art a title or, if there is no fixed title, use the name of the project or the client.
+Furthermore, the works should be labeled numerically.
+This clear naming strategy will make your future searches much easier and ensures you always keep track of them.

 In addition, it can be extremely helpful to include the creation date directly in the file name -for example by adding the "month year" at the end or at the beginning of the name.
 In this way, you immediately have access to the chronology of your creative work and can quickly fall back on past projects.
 Another useful tip in relation to the date is the continuous numbering of files, especially if you have created several similar versions of the same digital art file.
 This avoids confusion and help to ensure that every version of your work of art remains clearly and clearly identifiable.